Toiling-Lad/DApp_Project/README.md

 Rules can be found in `pakage.json`

 #### `$ truffle test`
-To run test bundled Mocha and Chai tests.
+To run bundled Mocha and Chai tests.

 #### `$ truffle migrate --reset`
 Smart contract needs to be migrated each time ganache is restarted.